natecostello/van_two_point_oh/van/electrical/alternator_charging/alternator_charging.md

 #### Misc

-Notes from Niel:
+Notes from convo with Niel:
 How does the wakespeed accomodate the Amps vs RPM performance of the alternators being controlled?
 Some ability to configure.
 At low RPM, even at full field, alternator wont put out enought voltage.

-Use alternator manufacturers recemmendation on snubber for load disconnect.
+Regarding Use of a sterling load disconnect protector: Use alternator manufacturers recemendation on snubber for load disconnect.

-Does wakespeed care about other charging sources? wakespeed is measuring battery current and voltage...when MPPT kicks on, voltage will spike and the BMS will hard disconnect.
+Does wakespeed care about other charging sources? wakespeed is measuring battery current and voltage...when MPPT kicks on, voltage will spike and the BMS may hard disconnect on overvoltage.
 Recommend testing with an AGM keeper battery.

 Measuring shunt: He doesn't see the benefit of putting it on the positive side.
+When measuring battery current via negative, wakespeed will account for current sourced from other charging sources when responding to BMS current request.

 TODO: Confirm idle RPM
 TODO: Document RPM assumptions: https://www.fordtransitusaforum.com/threads/2020-hr-awd-rpm-at-various-speeds.80451/